How to Make Jugo Verde (BEST Mexican Green Juice)

 WHAT IS JUGO VERDE?

-Jugo verde is as vibrant as the Mexican mercados from which it hails.
-Translated as “green juice,” it is loaded with nutrients and made with fresh fruits, vegetables, and leafy greens that will help you power through your day.
+Translated as “green juice,” jugo verde is loaded with nutrients and made with fresh fruits, vegetables, and leafy greens that will help you power through your day.
 This vibrant and refreshing drink is known for its detoxifying properties and nutritional benefits, which is probably why it is so popular among market goers in Mexico.
-While it’s not technically considered an agua fresca, you can learn more about these traditional Mexican drinks in my article, All About Aguas Frescas.

-• Fresh orange juice is naturally rich in vital nutrients, such as vitamin C and potassium.
+• Orange juice is naturally rich in vital nutrients, such as vitamin C and potassium.
 It is also naturally sweet, so your jugo verde requires no additional sweeteners.
-Oranges also contain thiamine, folate, and potassium and are believed to help with anemia prevention, heart health, and kidney stone prevention.
+If you don’t have time to squeeze your own juice, try to get an orange high-quality orange juice from you grocery store, not one made from concentrate.

 • Cucumbers are packed with water, vitamin K, and antioxidants.